-Having an XML sitemap helps your SEO by giving Google a list of the pages that you want them to crawl.
+Having an XML sitemap helps your Drupal site's SEO by giving Google a list of the pages that you want them to crawl.
 While Google can crawl your site without an XML sitemap, bigger and more complex sites confuse the crawler so it could potentially miss pages and even whole sections.
 If you don’t do this, you will have to manually submit every single page of your site to Google which is ridiculously time-consuming.

 Install and Enable the XML Sitemap Module

 - Install the XML Sitemap module on your server.
 (See this section for more instructions on installing modules.)

 - Go to the Extend page: Click Manage > Extend (Coffee: “extend”) or visit https://yourDrupalSite.dev/admin/modules.

 - Select the checkbox next to XML sitemap, XML sitemap custom, and XML sitemap engines and click the Install button at the bottom of the page.